 Alternatively, platforms like Shopify give a seller total control by allowing them to set up a store, customize it, organize it, and advertise as needed.

-Virtual assistants take care of any aspect of business that can be done virtually.
+Virtual assistants take care of any aspect of online jobs that can be done virtually.
 This might mean scheduling tweets, designing blog graphics, managing an inbox, or researching for blog posts.
 Or something else entirely.
-The sky’s the limit with what a virtual assistant can do or earn.
+The sky’s the limit with what a virtual assistant can do or earn—and it’s one of the best money making opportunities.

 It’s up to you to decide how much time you can devote to being a VA and what special skills you can bring to the mix.
 On average, active VAs can aim to earn around $1,800 a month.